The Time-Interlaced Self-Consistent Master System of Heterogeneous-Agent Models: Models With Infinite Time Horizon and No Aggregate Risk

 \inc{{A}}

 In this section we revisit the benchmark Huggett economy borrowed from \cite{LjunSar00} and already reviewed in Sec.~\ref{sec:Intro}.
 The enormous simplification that comes from the removal of the production function and the common shocks is that time-invariant distribution of the population and time-invariant value for the interest rate become available.
-In~the search for these two objects, we now restate the global master system $\{\M_t\colon 0\le t<T\}\cup\text{\eqref{zze5ab}}$ from \ref{cross-sys} with all wages $\ee_y(K_{t}(x,F))$ replaced by a fixed value $\ee$, with all quantities $\qq$ set to~$0$ (no capital investment takes place), with the second equations in \eqref{zze5a} and \eqref{ze9} removed, with all instances of $x$ and $y$ as sub/super-scripts removed, and with all transition probabilities $Q(x,y)$ set to 1.
+In~the search for these two objects, we now restate the global system {\abovedisplayskip=5pt plus 1.5pt minus 1.5pt\belowdisplayskip=3.5pt plus 1.0pt minus 1.0pt\belowdisplayshortskip=5pt plus 1.5pt minus 1.5pt } (see \ref{cross-sys}) with all wages $\ee_y(K_{t}(x,F))$ replaced by a fixed value $\ee$, with all quantities $\qq$ set to~$0$ (no capital investment takes place), with the second equations in \eqref{zze5a} and \eqref{ze9} removed, with all instances of $x$ and $y$ as sub/super-scripts removed, and with all transition probabilities $Q(x,y)$ set to 1.
 The transition probability matrix~$P$, which governs the idiosyncratic transitions in every individual employment state, admits a unique list of steady state probabilities $\gp=(\gp(u)>0,\,u\in\nobreak\EEE)$, which we treat as a vector-row with $\gp\,P=\gp$ and with $\sum_{u\ts\in\ts\EEE}\gp(u)=1$.
 Assuming that all independent private Markov chains have reached steady-state, the average income in the cross-section of the population is fixed at {\abovedisplayskip=5pt plus 1.5pt minus 1.5pt\belowdisplayskip=7pt plus 1.5pt minus 1.5pt\belowdisplayshortskip=5pt plus 1.5pt minus 1.5pt } As we seek time-invariant equilibrium, we drop the subscript ``$t$'' throughout.
 For technical reasons, instead of seeking the equilibrium interest $r$, we seek the spot price, $B=\inc/(1+r)$, of a risk-free bond with face value $\inc$.
 The relative risk aversion for all agents is the constant $R\ge1$.